 - Create and share a template web map.

 - Create one or more feature classes and add them as feature layers to ArcGIS Desktop or ArcGIS Pro.

 - Assign symbols to the feature layers and add feature templates to them.

-- Share the feature layers as a feature service in ArcGIS Online.
+- Share the feature layers as a feature service to your ArcGIS organization.

 Each GeoPlanner template must have its own group.
 The title, description, and summary of this group will be displayed in the template selection window when you create a new project in the GeoPlanner app.

 To set up a GeoPlanner template group, follow these steps:

 - On the group details page, provide a name for the group.
 For tags, you must use geodesignTemplate.
 It is critical to use this tag name exactly as it is written because the GeoPlanner app uses this tag to search for groups.
 Groups without this tag will not be discovered.